leanprover-community/lean4-samples/SimpleMonads/readme.md

   | ok    : α → Except ε α -- A success value of type `α`
 ```

-It can represent an error case where the error is type `ε` or an ok case where
+It can represent an error case where the error is any type `ε` or an ok case where
-the ok value is type `α`.
+the ok value is any type `α`.
 So the type `Except String Float` represents an exception
-that has a String in the error case or a floating point value in the ok case.
+that has a string in the error case or a floating point value in the ok case.

 This Except type is then turned into a Monad by declaring this Monad type instance: